Aliases for GH1 Gene

 GeneCards Summary for GH1 Gene

 GH1 (Growth Hormone 1) is a Protein Coding gene.
-Diseases associated with GH1 include kowarski syndrome and growth hormone deficiency, isolated, type ib.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
+Diseases associated with GH1 include short stature due to growth hormone qualitative anomaly and isolated growth hormone deficiency, type ib, gh1-related.
+Among its related pathways are PI3K-Akt signaling pathway and Immune System.
 GO annotations related to this gene include growth factor activity and growth hormone receptor binding.
 An important paralog of this gene is CSHL1.

 UniProtKB/Swiss-Prot for GH1 Gene

 Plays an important role in growth control.
 Its major role in stimulating body growth is to stimulate the liver and other tissues to secrete IGF-1.
 It stimulates both the differentiation and proliferation of myoblasts.
 It also stimulates amino acid uptake and protein synthesis in muscle and other tissues